Applications for the 2022 Writers Lab are OPEN.

 - Coverfly is hosting this contest.
 You will need to open up a free account with Coverfly, however we believe you will have the option to restrict any contact from Coverfly to correspondence from The Writers Lab.

 Each script should be registered for copyright.
-If it is not yet registered, with The Writers Guild or the U.S. Copyright Office, registration is quick and easy.
+If it is not yet registered, with either The Writers Guild or the U.S. Copyright Office, registration is quick and easy.
 Registration will protect you and The Lab staff and volunteers.
 (The Writers Guild of America, East, has offered the discounted price of $17 to Lab applicants who are not members of the Guild.
-Click below to register through the WGA.
-Choose the Student and NYWIFT/The Writers Lab option.
+Click HERE to register through the WGA.
+Choose the Student and NYWIFT/The Writers Lab option.)

 After you register you will receive a confirmation from Coverfly that you have successfully entered The Writers Lab contest.

-- $30.00 for members of NYWIFT, other WIF chapters, and WGA members
+- $25 – For Members of NYWIFT, other WIF chapters, WGA, and Film Fatales.

-- $40.00 for members of NYWIFT, other WIF chapters, and WGA members
+- $110 – For Members of NYWIFT, other WIF chapters, WGA, and Film Fatales.

 - Basic contact and biographical information (name, email address, contact phone number, mailing address, birth date)